Vee-Ouma/Arvato-Udacity-Captsone/README.md

 Project is divided into two components :

-- 1. A Jupyter notebook in python which conducts the analysis and contains the models.
+- A Jupyter notebook in python which conducts the analysis and contains the models.
 There are three main sections :
-	-

 	- 1.**Customer Segmentation Report**:  This section is dedicated to data preprocessing and building of unsupervised models in order to differente the company's customers from the general population.
 The two two mains datasets are a table of Customers, and a table of General Population (both with several hundreads of thousands of entries)
 	- 2.**Supervised Learning Model**:  The second section is used to build a supervised model for prediction if a person is a good target for a mail-compaign.
 In orther words, to predict those clients that are likely to become new customers.
 For that a new TRAIN dataset is provided.
 	- 3.**Kaggle Competition**?: Taking part to a kaggle competition with a TEST dataset provided ans see how the developed model performs amongst others.

-Summary of the findings are published in the article linked below [Medium]().
+- A summary of the findings a medium short article [Medium]().

 ## Datasets